DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.12.4 Parallel
     - 📙**Parallel tests**: represent the next level, and involve 📝relocating personnel to the alternate recovery site and implementing site activation procedures
         - the relocated employees perform their DR responsibilities just as they would for an actual disaster
+        - In a parallel test, production processing is not interrupted
         - operations at the main facility are not interrupted
         - During a parallel test, the team actually activates the disaster recovery site for testing, but the primary site remains operational.
         -  it fully evaluates operations at the backup facility but does not shift primary operations responsibility from the main site